igorlangoni/Airflow-dbt-Pipeline/README.md

-## Online Retail (Data Pipeline/Dashboard)
+# Online Retail (Data Pipeline/Dashboard)

- An end-to-end pipeline that ingests raw data from CSV files through Apache Airflow DAGs (from a Docker Container) into a Google BigQuery analytical database.
-From there, it uses dbt to, firstly, normalize and clean the data and afterwards to make the necessary transformations and come up with relevant reports.
-At each step, quality checks are run using Soda, to ensure no data is corrupted, missing or duplicated.
-Finally, the reports are displayed in a dashboard so stakeholders are able to visualize the data and make informed data-driven decisions.

-In order to make the most out of Apache Airflow and to maximize efficiency, I have also used Astro CLI.
-Furthermore, as a means to integrate dbt and Airflow whilst gaining better visibility within my DAG I've utilized the Cosmos sdk.
+### Python, SQL, Docker, DBT, Airflow, Git

+This challenging and exciting personal project analysed online retail data from a non-registered UK-based company, by means of an ELT pipeline that ingested raw data from a CSV file and loaded the transformed data into a dashboard.

+#### Extraction and Load

+After the dataset was downloaded from Kaggle, my first  Apache Airflow DAG task was to transfer the file from my local machine to a Google Cloud Bucket.
+From there, a second task created a BigQuery dataset and a third task loaded the file from the bucket into the dataset, creating the raw_invoices table.

+The extraction and load phases were technically complete, but in order to guarantee the quality of the data I implemented Soda checks to ensure all the columns were present and that datatypes were kept as they were supposed to be.

+#### Transform

+All the transformations were made by using SQL queries in DBT and the Cosmos SDK.
+It was useful in the sense that it gave visibility to the tasks when looking at them in the Airflow DAG interface.

+The first step was to transform the data in the analytical db and come up with dimension and fact tables.
+Those would later be used to make reports.
+Through the use of complex SQL queries the customer, product, datetime and invoices tables were created.

+Again, after the previous step was finished, I implemented checks to ensure the results were not corrupted or missing any information.

+The second transformation step was to create reports, those being a derivation of the models previously created.
+The reports I created answered question such as 'best-selling product by quantity sold', 'best-selling month by total revenue', and 'primary markets by total revenue'.

+A final round of checks were run at this point to atest the quality of the reports. <br><br>

 This project was based on <a href="https://www.youtube.com/watch?v=DzxtCxi4YaA&ab_channel=DatawithMarc">Data Engineer Project</a> by <a href="https://www.youtube.com/@MarcLamberti">Marc Lamberti</a>.

-### The Dataset
+## The Dataset

 https://www.kaggle.com/datasets/tunguz/online-retail